fish258/config/README.md

 # configSite
-When clone this directory from this site, Run "python3 configSite/installLAMP.py" The 4 script files are automatic calling each other once users call the first script - installLAMP.py
+When clone this directory from this site, Run "python3 configSite/installLAMP.py" （Generally, the whole process will be finished within 3 min.）

+The 4 script files are automatic calling each other once users call the first script - installLAMP.py

 1. installLAMP.py will install all software the moodle site needs.
 And it will call installMysql.sh, which could install mysql in silence.